ragTechDev/futurenet-research/README.md

 ## 🌱 Project Vision
 FutureNet imagines a world where children use technology safely, free from the commercial pressures and distractions of the modern internet.

+From our user discovery so far, we understand that the demographic of children and their digital needs varies drastically across age groups:

+### Little Link: Ages 5–8
+- Bright colours
+- Large icons
+- Simple navigation
+- Low distraction environment
+- Restricted communication with just parents/family for when kids are out

+### Later Link: Ages 9–12
+- Mimics simplified adult smartphone UX responsibly
+- Social creativity, messaging (with friends), and productivity

+### Teen Link: Ages 13-16
+- Focus on safe gateway to internet
+- Research on what safe social media use looks like
+- Wider social and entertainment needs
+- Gaming needs
+- Require access to more internet-facing tools

+> *Most children start forming digital habits very early; FutureNet aims to establish healthy foundations from day one.*

+### Little Link
+FutureNet intends to later on branch into two age-appropriate variants, but first focusing on the 5-8 year old age group as a base.

 Inspired by [**Japan’s keitai phones for kids**](https://www.red-dot.org/project/kids-keitai-46228), FutureNet explores:

 - A **minimal-distraction interface**